thu-ml/ares/README.md

 for instructions.

-RealSafe include third party models' code in the `third_party/` directory as git submodules.
+RealSafe includes third party models' code in the `third_party/` directory as git submodules.
 Before you use these models, you need to initialize these submodules:

 ``` shell
 git submodule init
 git submodule update --depth 1
 ```

-The `example/cifar10` directory and `example/imagenet` directory include wrappers for these models.
+The `example/cifar10` directory and `example/imagenet` directories include wrappers for these models.
 Run the model's `.py` file to download its checkpoint or view instructions for downloading.
 For example, if you want to download the ResNet56 model's checkpoint, please run:

 ``` shell
 python3 example/cifar10/resnet56.py